Knox County, Tennessee: Sheriff

 The Knox County Sheriff serves as the top law enforcement office of the county, and is elected countywide.
 The sheriff is responsible for overseeing the county jail, providing courtroom officers, serving warrants and providing general law enforcement functions, such as patrol and criminal investigation.

 Controversies

 On February 11, 2017, Brandon Lambert was wanted on multiple warrants for property crimes.
 Sheriffs Deputies shot him to death in a Turkey Creek parking lot after, allegedly, his vehicle moved towards them.
 He was unarmed.
 There is no video of the shooting or the alleged movement of the vehicle.
 Knoxville Police Department investigated the incident and cleared all deputies.

 On July 27, 2019, Johnathan Binkley, age 35, died after being hogtied face down for four minutes.
 At least seven law enforcement officers were present at the time of death.
 Binkley was pronounced dead within an hour of being stopped.
-Binley's mother sued the Sheriff's department.
-The wrongful death suit was settle for $750,000 in March 2021.
+An autopsy revealed Binkley to have elevated levels of multiple illegal substances in his system at his time of death.
+Binkley's mother sued the Sheriff's department.
+The wrongful death suit was settled for $750,000 in March 2021.